Baker ‘really encouraged’ after Mass. records lowest percentage of positive coronavirus cases since early March

 RELATED: Coronavirus hospitalizations ‘decreasing,’ reopening advisory board making ‘significant progress,’ Baker says

-In order for Massachusetts to lift its non-essential business closure order and stay-home advisory on May 18, Baker said there needs to be a steady trend of dropping hospitalizations.
+In order for Massachusetts to lift its non-essential business closure order and stay-home advisory in favor of a phased reopening on May 18, Baker said there needs to be a steady trend of dropping hospitalizations.

 “As we get through the other side of this and start to determine the next steps for going forward, we need to see these numbers continue to fall,” Baker explained.